 Step 4: Place In A Well-Ventilated Area To Air Out

 To deal with this, leave your mattress topper on the flat surface in step 2 and wait for 24 hours.
-This will help to reduce or possibly remove that chemical new smell.
-If you want to completely remove the smell, leave your mattress topper for 48 hours to 72 hours the most.
+This will help to reduce or possibly remove that new chemical smell.
+If you want to completely remove the smell, leave your mattress topper for 48 hours to 72 hours at the most.

 Step 5: Place The Topper On Your Mattress